Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A traditional bolt of Basque cloth always has seven stripes of various widths, one stripe for each of the seven Basque provinces, the four in Spain and the three in France.

 Those seven stripes were originally green and red, a combination that today would probably only work well around Christmas.
-Today, we like more muted colours, like hues of grey, burnt orange or bordeaux.
+Now, we like more muted colors, like hues of grey, burnt orange or bordeaux.

 I visited the Lartigue 1910 workshop (the company, one of the region's first fabric workshops, was set up in 1910) and met the man in charge, Philippe Lartigue.
 He told me his fourth-generation enterprise happens to be the oldest company in this part of France and he took the time to show me around (I had just missed the daily tour).
 This video gives you an idea of the process that goes into weaving the cloth.